epsilon537/boxlambda/_drafts/exit-mig-enter-litdram.markdown

 create_clock -period 1000.000 -name dmi_jtag_inst/i_dmi_jtag_tap/tck_o -waveform {0.000 500.000} [get_pins dmi_jtag_inst/i_dmi_jtag_tap/i_tap_dtmcs/TCK]
 ```

 - I have merged the development branch to the master branch.
-Going forward, I intend to do that every time I put down a 'release' label for a new Blog post.
+Going forward, I intend to do that every time I put down a release label for a new Blog post.

 Interesting Links
 -----------------
 [https://github.com/antonblanchard/microwatt](https://github.com/antonblanchard/microwatt): An Open-Source FPGA SoC by Anton Blanchard using LiteDRAM.
-I found it helpful to look at that code base to figure out how to integrate LiteDRAM into BoxLanmbda.
+I found it helpful to look at that code base to figure out how to integrate LiteDRAM into BoxLambda.